DominicSpears/milestoneproject3-soulfood/README.md

 3. As someone new to cooking, I want a picture of each dish to be included with its recipe, so that I can see the completed dish before cooking.
 4. As someone new to cooking, I want to know vital information about each recipe such as prep time, cook time and serving suggestions.

 Not cooking, looking for cookware range
 1. As someone researching cookware specifically, I want a page dedicated to only cookware, without any recipes present.
 2. As someone researching cookware specifically, I want clear images of each piece of cookware.
 3. As someone researching cookware specifically, I want there to be links to a store at which I can purchase the desired cookware.
 4. As someone researching cookware specifically, want to know the benefits to the cookware range as a whole e.g. health benefits, materials used.

+Site administrator
+1. As a site administrator, I want the ability to edit and delete all recipes, even if I didn't write them myself.
+2. As a site administrator, I want the ability to add, edit and delete cuisines that users can choose to describe their recipes.
+3. As a site administrator, I want the ability to edit and delete users and complete general site maintenance.
+4. As a site administrator, I want to promote the cookware tha our site is partnered with.

 ### Skeleton Plane
 #### Wireframes